abboudl/Chik-p/readme.md

 Chikpea's architecture assumes a **100% online CTF** (i.e. not on-premises and not behind a VPN).

-Finally, the entire infrastructure build process is driven by a **CTF Infrastructure Administrator** who executes scripts and Ansible playbooks to provision cloud resources and deployes services.
+Finally, the entire infrastructure build process is driven by a **CTF Infrastructure Administrator** who executes scripts and Ansible playbooks to provision cloud resources and to deploy services.
 They perform all of these operations from a dedicated **Management VM.**

 ## Project Organization